Arthritis Doctor Pottstown, PA

-As an arthritis doctor Pottstown, PA individuals turn to may tell you during your first exam, participating in flexibility and strength activities can help the muscles around the joint, so the knee has more support.
+As an arthritis doctor in Pottstown, PA, individuals may tell you during your first exam, participating in flexibility and strength activities can help the muscles around the joint, so the knee has more support.
 For example, stretching daily can assist in maintaining and perhaps even improving the elasticity of the knee.

 Maintain a Healthy Weight

 While this can be a sensitive topic, maintaining as healthy of a weight as possible is a sure way to decrease pressure on your knees.
 And if your knees are already damaged, then you are likely to experience an even greater amount of pain and discomfort.
-Losing weight has shown to alleviate knee pain and slow down the rate at which degeneration of the cartilage occurs.
+Losing weight has been shown to alleviate knee pain and slow down the rate at which degeneration of the cartilage occurs.
 The overall message is this: if you have additional weight on your body, losing just a few pounds can lessen the severity and frequency of knee pain.

 Wear Shoes That Support The Knee

 Studies show that the kind of shoe you purchase does matter, especially if you have osteoarthritis.
-Despite what you may think, shoes that are flexible and flat can actually encourage the foot to move in its more natural way, decreasing how much force is applied to the knee during exercise and movement.
+Despite what you may think, shoes that are flexible and flat can actually encourage the foot to move in a more natural way, decreasing how much force is applied to the knee during exercise and movement.

 Dealing with the pain of osteoarthritis is something that many people suffer from, but you do not have to work through this alone or by using strong medications.
 Instead, speak with an arthritis doctor Pottstown, PA residents rely on for care at the Premier Osteoarthritis Centers of Pennsylvania, to see what kind of treatment plan we would utilize for your healing journey.